cmk35/Kelliher_et_al_2022/README.md

     Close the SPE file and repeat for the next race tube (manually re-naming each Result file as needed)

 Once all 12x race tubes from a given run are analyzed invidually, use the two R scripts: "runMult_RT_slice_avgs_grFront_v3.R" which calls "RaceTube_Slice_Averages_grFront_v3.R" to background-correct and concatenate all race tubes together into one Results file

+## To analyze 3' End Seq data, use the "custom 3' end Seq" directory